 Cons:

-Roofing materials and installation can be incredibly complicated, even for the most seasoned do-it-yourselfer.
+Need a roof inspection?
+Roofing materials, fixes, and installations can be incredibly complicated, even for the most seasoned do-it-yourselfer.
 Since your roof is what keeps the rest of your home dry and safe, you should be sure you’ve spoken to a local roofing expert about your options and their recommendation for your roof.
-When you call for a consultation, your roofing professional will talk to you about your needs and wants, and help you determine the best options for your roof, and provide an estimate on the overall cost.